hklchung/GAN-GenerativeAdversarialNetwork/README.md

 5. Train the GAN
 6. Export a result .gif file

 Next, I will explore extensions of the foundational GANs with variants such as CGAN, InfoGAN and CycleGAN.
-CGAN and InfoGAN will be used to tackle problems such as conditional image generation using publicly available datasets such as <a href="https://www.kaggle.com/jessicali9530/celeba-dataset"><strong>CelebFaces Attributes (CelebA) Dataset</strong></a>, MNIST and Fashion MNIST.
+CGAN, ACGAN and InfoGAN will be used to tackle problems such as conditional image generation using publicly available datasets such as <a href="https://www.kaggle.com/jessicali9530/celeba-dataset"><strong>CelebFaces Attributes (CelebA) Dataset</strong></a>, MNIST and Fashion MNIST.
 With CycleGAN, I will explore unpaired image translation with the <a href="https://www.kaggle.com/andrewparr/monet2photo"><strong>Monet2Photo Dataset</strong></a>.

 <!-- DCGAN -->
 ### DCGAN